Narxim/Narxim-GAS-Example/README.md

 - Thoroughly Commented code
 - Health Attribute Set (With Damage / Healing)
 - Stamina Attribute Set
-- Stamina regen example (Based on Stamina Regeneration Attribute)
+- Stamina Regeneration example (Based on Stamina Regeneration attribute)
-- Ability bindings
+- Ability bindings (*Will be replaced with Enhanced Input in a future version*)
-- Attribute modifiers for Gameplay Abilities
+- **Updated** Attribute modifiers for Gameplay Abilities
-- GA Jump example with stamina cost
+- GA Jump example with Stamina cost
-- Player Character and Non Player Character classes
+- Player Character and Non Player Character class examples
-- Generic NPC GA use example (Jump)
+- Generic NPC Gameplay Ability use example (Jump)
 - Helper functions for use in Blueprint
 - Blueprint exposed "Give Gameplay Ability" function
+- **New** Example UI with Ability System Bindings (In Game UI and Nameplate)
+- **New** Example Effects based on stats (Damage and Healing Volumes)

 ___